|

 Catherine F. Jacobson, Ph.D., DABT

 Dr. Jacobson is a Senior Toxicology Specialist at the 3M Company.
-Her primary responsibilities include assessing the human health hazards and risks of products and other materials for several 3M business units.
-In addition, she oversees the authoring of hazard communication documents, develops comprehensive health hazard profiles for chemical substances important to 3M, and serves as the corporate lead for product air quality regulations. |
+Her primary responsibilities include assessing the human health hazards and risks of raw materials, chemical intermediates, and products for several 3M business units.
+In addition, she oversees the authoring of hazard communication documents and develops comprehensive health hazard profiles for chemical substances important to 3M. |

 Course Instructor